 Warning: Always consult your veterinarian before giving any medication to your dog.
 After your veterinarian has given your dog a checkup, they may recommend a dog anxiety medicine as part of your Frenchies care.

-Dogs generally need to be monitored for around four weeks before the efficacy of the drug is wholly shown, and therapy needs to be maintained for at minimum two months after an appropriate reaction has been detected.
+Dogs generally need to be monitored for around four weeks before the drug’s efficacy is wholly shown, and therapy needs to be maintained for at minimum two months after an appropriate reaction has been detected.

 Anxiety Medications for Dogs